Clackamas Communty College: Computer Workshops

 Can I get a head start?

 Registration usually begins several weeks before the start of the term.
 Once you are registered, you may arrange for your orientation.
-So even if the first day of the term is not yet here, you can get a head start by contacting Kathy Logemann.
+So even if the first day of the term is not yet here, you can get a head start by contacting Kathy Logemann at x6613 or kathyl@clackamas.edu..

 Where are the Workshops held?